- Sign-up

 Before we get our teeth into what each of these welding technologies and techniques are, there are a few key points we will look at first.

 When it comes to choosing an ARC welder there are certain criteria that each type meets, and unfortunately, there is not one single process of welding that is suitable for all applications.
+To help you in this choice we are providing a selection of the best ARC Welders in 2025.

 By answering all these questions, you are sure to find the ARC welder that most suits your needs.

-What is Hot Start? – Hot Start is a special feature for MMA or stick electrode welding.
+Hot Start is a special feature for MMA or stick electrode welding.
 The machine delivers a peak of current when striking the arc, which significantly increases the ease of starting electrodes.
 Especially useful for an imperfect surface job or when using ‘difficult to run’ electrodes.

-What is Arc Force? – Sometimes referred to as ‘Dig’ or ‘Arc Control’, it is a similar feature to Hot Start, except that it operates during the welding process.
+Sometimes referred to as ‘Dig’ or ‘Arc Control’, it is a similar feature to Hot Start, except that it operates during the welding process.
 It greatly assists in stabilising the arc, preventing it from cutting out during the weld and preventing the electrode from sticking, as when it senses a short circuit the machine will deliver a peak of current.

-What is Anti-Stick? – Anti-stick is a feature whereby the welding machine will sense when the electrode is sticking, where it will collapse the welding current to prevent the electrode from continuing to weld itself to the job, allowing it to be easily detached or broken free.
+Anti-stick is a feature whereby the welding machine will sense when the electrode is sticking, where it will collapse the welding current to prevent the electrode from continuing to weld itself to the job, allowing it to be easily detached or broken free.